Our Chicken, Ribs, and Burger Restaurant in South Saint Paul, MN

-The building at 157 Third Avenue South opened in 1946 as a meat and grocery shop called Quality Grocery.
+The building for our burger restaurant in South Saint Paul, MN, started at 157 Third Avenue South, which opened in 1946 as a meat and grocery shop called Quality Grocery.
 It was owned and operated by Anton Matczynski.

 Matczynski began his meat and grocery business at 149 Third Avenue South in 1915.
 Later he moved to Concord Street.
 After selling the Concord Street business to his nephews, Anton moved up the hill to the present location.